Note: This fact sheet was updated in February 2024 to reflect application and award dates for the 2025 class of fellows.

 A: Each year, Pew awards funds to 10 of Latin America’s brightest biomedical researchers for postdoctoral training in the U.S., providing a $30,000 annual salary stipend for two years.
 The fellow’s U.S. lab must commit to offering two years of medical benefits and supplemental compensation to meet the U.S. National Institutes of Health salary guidelines for postdoctoral positions.
 The maximum duration of Pew’s salary stipend is 24 months; however, if the sponsoring lab is willing and able to provide salary and benefits beyond two years, Pew may extend the fellowship period to a maximum of 60 months.

-Participants who return to Latin America and establish independent labs receive an additional $70,000 grant from Pew to purchase equipment and supplies.
+Participants who return to Latin America and establish independent labs receive an additional $70,000 from Pew to purchase equipment and supplies.
 To receive this payment, a fellow must have a confirmed position and lab space in Latin America at the end of his or her fellowship period.

 Fellows also have opportunities to exchange knowledge and collaborate with a community of nearly 1,000 biomedical investigators who have received Pew’s support since 1985.
 Through annual meetings and other events, fellows meet peers from a variety of scientific disciplines and form professional networks to help propel their careers.